ngergs/k8s-adm-ctrl/README.md

 ```

 ## Dockerfile
-The provided Dockerfile builds the application using the official golang alpine image and then copies the statically linked application binary into an distroless image which ends up at around ~16MB image size.
+The [example Dockerfile](examples/build/Dockerfile) builds the application using the official golang alpine image and then copies the statically linked application binary into an distroless image which ends up at around ~16MB image size.